protocol/research-website/content/posts/202106-underlay-tech/index.md

 }
 ```

 You might look at this and think "Ok, great!
-Let's make our top-level component generic in a parameter `Kinds`, have it take a prop `kinds: Kinds`, and write a generic type `MakeSchema<Kinds>` that turns `Kinds` into `S`!
+Let's make our top-level component generic in a parameter `K extends Kinds`, have it take a prop `kinds: K`, and write a generic type `MakeSchema<K extends Kinds>` that turns `K` into `S`!
 Here's a diagram!"

 <center>{{<figure src="A0949381-35FB-4734-AA96-79A81054E7C2-497-00015C25881C3352.png"  width="400" >}}</center>

-This is the right way to anticipate the logical flow of data: we're going to use `kinds` to derive `S`, and then use `S` to parametrize `Nodes` and `Edges`.
+This is the right way to anticipate the logical flow of data: we're going to use the value of `kinds` to derive a type `S`, and then use `S` to parametrize `Nodes` and `Edges`.
 But, for reasons beyond the scope of this blog post, that approach won't actually work.
 And even if it did, it would make things more complicated than they need to be.

 Something a little freaky about the type system is that the logical flow of data doesn't have to correspond to the direction of the lexical references; TypeScript is willing to do a lot of "backward" inference on our behalf.
 It turns out that we can just write `kinds: Kinds<S extends Schema>` just like the rest of our application, and TypeScript will *run the dotted arrow in reverse*.